VirtusLab/git-machete/CONTRIBUTING.md

 * [Nifty Docker tricks for your CI (vol. 2)](https://medium.com/virtuslab/nifty-docker-tricks-for-your-ci-vol-2-c5191a67f1a4)

-## FAQ's about Pull Requests
+## FAQ about Pull Requests

-**What is the proper base for pull request?**
+#### What is the proper base for pull request?

 Please set the base of pull request to `develop` branch.
-Current branch protection rules on GitHub only allow to merge `develop` or `hotfix` branches into `master`.
+Current branch protection rules on GitHub only allow to merge `develop` or `hotfix/*` branches into `master`.

-**Who closes GitHub comments?
-Author of changes, reviewer or initiator of the conversation?**
+#### Who closes GitHub comments?
+Author of changes, reviewer or initiator of the conversation?

 It makes sense to close comment:

-1) If the comment was trivial and was addressed as suggested by the reviewer, then it is enough for the PR author to simply `Resolve` the thread and that's it
+1) If the comment was trivial and was addressed as suggested by the reviewer, then it is enough for the PR author to simply `Resolve` the thread and that's it.
 2) If the comment was not trivial and/or for some reason the PR author believes that the comment should not be addressed as suggested by the reviewer, then it is best to leave the thread open after replying; then the reviewer can press `Resolve` once they have decided that the matter is cleared.

-**Do you make squash before develop?**
+#### Do you make squash before develop?

 Any technique is okay as long as there are [NO unnecessary merge commits](https://slides.com/plipski/git-machete#/8).
-`Squash and merge` from GitHub is okay, fast-forward made from console or via `git machete advance` & `git push` is ok too.
+`Squash and merge` from GitHub is okay, fast-forward made from console or via `git machete advance` is okay too.

-**Is there any commit message convention?**
+#### Is there any commit message convention?

-Nothing special, as long as they look neat in the sense that they are written in imperative form and describe what actually happened on a given commit.
+Nothing special, as long as they look neat in the sense that they are written in the [imperative form](https://cbea.ms/git-commit/#imperative) and describe what actually happened on a given commit.

-**How do you know that the comment has been approved?**
+#### How do you know that the comment has been approved?

 As in the first point, if the PR author accepts the suggested comment without any additional comments, simply `Resolve` on GitHub will suffice.
-There is no need to reply things like "Accepted", "Done", etc as it just spams the reviewer's email.
+There is no need to reply things like "Accepted", "Done", etc. as it just spams the reviewer's mailbox.

-**Can I resolve all comments in a single commit or each comment in an individual commit?**
+#### Can I resolve all comments in a single commit or each comment in an individual commit?

 Review fixes should be pushed on separate commits for easier viewing on GitHub (unlike in e.g. Gerrit's amend-based flow).